 Bundle up and climb aboard the trolley and travel down snow-covered tracks through holiday light displays at the Rockhill Trolley Museum.
 The festive vessel invokes movie-quality holiday spirit with a roving fiddle player on board followed by hot chocolate and cookies around the bonfire.

 Indiana, the Christmas Tree Capital of the World, is the hometown of Jimmy Stewart, star of the beloved holiday classic "It's A Wonderful Life."
-During the holidays, downtown Indiana is transformed into a modern-day Bedford Falls, complete with twinkling light displays and a 32-foot live Christmas tree in the center of town.
+Celebrate the 75th anniversary of the Christmas classic and venture to, downtown Indiana as it gets transformed into a modern-day Bedford Falls, complete with twinkling light displays and a 32-foot live Christmas tree in the center of town.

 8. Kennett Square